 Max Moser and I surveyed journalists for Jewish media in more than 20 countries across eastern and western Europe, Asia, Africa, Latin America, and Australia.
 This is the first of three articles previewing the study’s findings.
+Find links to the other articles below.
 The full study, A World in Flux: Jewish Journalism Struggles to Survive, was released at the 2018 Annual Conference of the American Jewish Press Association in Cleveland, June 17-19.

 * * *